tschettervictor/bsd-apps/README.md

 ## App Status

-Monthly runs are conducted via Github Actions, so the status for each app below shouldnbe fairly recent.
+Monthly runs are conducted via Github Actions, so the status for each app below is fairly recent.

 Runs are also conducted for wach app anytime there is a PR or commit to master.